 - The seller's principal business activity is "the sale or lease of tangible personal property."

-- The item is sold in California
+- The property is sold in California

 Bare Minimum Cost to Start an LLC in California

-California is known to have a firm but simple business system.
 California state law requires businesses to file LLC paperwork regularly with the California Secretary of State to keep their status active.

 This bare minimum cost only accounts for the California LLC filing fees and annual tax to maintain California LLC status.